Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Introduction

-To handle these requirements and improve the recent models, we propose a photo-realistic cascading residual network (PCARN), which is an extended version of our preliminary work~\cite{ahn2018fast}.
-Following the ESPCN~\cite{espcn2016}, the PCARN takes the LR images and computes the HR counterparts as the output of the network.
-Based on this architecture, we introduce a cascading mechanism at both the local and the global levels to incorporate the features from multiple layers.
-It has the effect of reflecting various levels of input representations in order to receive more information that can be used in the restoration process.
-Besides, we adopt the adversarial training to our cascading residual network.
-To do that, we set the cascading residual network as generator and add discriminator network which distinguish whether the input images are from HR or SR set as shown in Fig.~\ref{fig:model}.
-Additionally, we also enhance discriminator to make the model generating images with high perception using a multi-scale discriminator strategy rather than using standard discriminator.
+In addition, we extend our prior work by tackling the limitation of pixel-based loss.
+The SR methods with this loss produce blurry and sometimes unsatisfactory outputs.
+To overcome such an issue, we adopt adversarial training to build photo-realistic CARN (PCARN).
+More specifically, we set the CARN model as a generator and attach an additional discriminator network that distinguishes whether the input images are from the HR or the SR set (\Fref{fig:model}).
+Additionally, we also enhance the discriminator by using a multi-scale discriminator strategy instead of using a single discriminator to make the model produce images with high perceptual quality.
 The multi-scale discriminator consists of multiple networks, where each network is in charge of handling a certain scale.
-It makes the generator and discriminator improve the ability to preserve the details by taking into account both the coarse and fine textures.
-Furthermore, as in our prior work~\cite{ahn2018fast}, we build the PCARN-M (mobile) to allow the users to tune the trade-off between the performance and the heaviness of the model.
-It is implemented by using the efficient residual block (EResidual) and recursive network scheme.
+It improves the ability of the generator and the discriminator to preserve the details by taking into account both the coarse and fine textures.
+Furthermore, as our prior work~\cite{ahn2018fast}, we build the PCARN-M (mobile) to allow users to tune the trade-off between the quality and the heaviness of the model.
+It is implemented with the efficient residual block and a recursive network scheme.

-In summary, our contributions are as follows: \textbf{1)} We propose PCARN, a neural network model based on novel cascading modules that can effectively boost the performance via multi-level representation and multiple shortcut connections. \textbf{2)} With GAN-based learning and a multi-scale discriminator, our model can capture fine details effectively. \textbf{3)} We also propose PCARN-M for efficient SR by combining the efficient residual block and the recursive network scheme.
-Experimental results demonstrate that our method is substantially faster and more lightweight than the recent deep learning-based methods for both distortion- and perceptual-based tasks.
+In summary, our contributions are as follows: \textbf{1)} We propose PCARN, a neural network model based on novel cascading modules that effectively boost the SR performance via multi-level representation and multiple shortcut connections. \textbf{2)} With GAN-based learning and a multi-scale discriminator, our model can capture fine details effectively.
+We demonstrate that our method achieves superior performance in various image quality assessments and shows a good balance of the perception-distortion trade-off with limited resources compared to the previous methods. \textbf{3)} We propose PCARN-M for efficient SR by combining the efficient residual block and the recursive network scheme.
+Experimental results demonstrate that our method is substantially faster and more lightweight than the recent deep learning-based methods on perceptual-based SR task.